wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A software design pattern which uses a class to hide the implementation details of other classes.
 See `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`__ on Wikipedia for more info.

    entry
-      A combined :term:`publisher` and :term:`subscriber`.
+      In :term:`NetworkTables`, a combined :term:`publisher` and :term:`subscriber`.
 The subscriber is always active, but the publisher is not created until a publish operation is performed (e.g. a value is "set", aka published, on the entry).
 This may be more convenient than maintaining a separate publisher and subscriber.

    enumeration
       A list of all elements of a set, typically used to refer to a set of pre-defined values.